RoadScan: A Novel and Robust Transfer Learning Framework for Autonomous Pothole Detection in Roads: Proposed Methodlogy

 \subsection{Performance Metrics}

-This section aims to explain the metrics used for evaluating the performance of the proposed pothole detection system in a research paper.
+This section aims to explain the metrics used for evaluating the performance of the proposed pothole detection system in this work.
 The experimental approach involves modifying the network while keeping the other components of the pipeline unchanged.
-To assess the verification performance, well-established metrics such as Equal Error Rate (EER), Area Under Receiver Operating Characteristics (AUROC), Area Under Precision-Recall (AUPR), accuracy, precision, recall, and the F1-Score are employed.
+To assess the performance, well-established metrics such as Equal Error Rate (EER), Area Under Receiver Operating Characteristics (AUROC), Area Under Precision-Recall (AUPR), accuracy, precision, recall, and the F1-Score are employed.

 By utilizing these metrics, the experimental evaluations focus exclusively on the network's performance and efficiency while keeping the remaining pipeline components unchanged.
 The analysis of these metrics not only quantifies the network's performance but also assists in selecting and optimizing the most suitable network for the pothole detection pipeline.